R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 ## Using Docker

-The Docker image for the latest version of Northstar can be found in this GitHub repo: [https://github.com/pg9182/northstar-dedicated](https://github.com/pg9182/northstar-dedicated)
+The preferred method for running a Northstar server in Docker is using pg9182's image which can be found in this GitHub repo: [https://github.com/pg9182/northstar-dedicated](https://github.com/pg9182/northstar-dedicated)

 ### Prerequisites